The Priority comes with a maintenance-free belt drive, simple three-geared hub, and frame that will last for years.

 Comfortable, durable, reliable, lightweight, affordable and essentially maintenance-free, the Priority Bicycles Classic is classic simplicity made possible through modern engineering.
 It won’t take you over or down steep mountain passes or be your guide through Red-Bull-worthy helicopter mountain bike rides, but it will comfortably and easily take you to the park across town or the ice cream shop down the street.
 It won’t fold up or use its battery to propel you up a hill, but it will require little or no maintenance for years to come.

-Dedicated “to taking the stress out of buying, owning and maintaining a bicycle”, Priority bikes are built with grease-free belts instead of chains, with a internally-geared hubs instead of derailleurs and a rear coaster brakes instead of a hand brakes (front hand brake optional).
+Dedicated “to taking the stress out of buying, owning and maintaining a bicycle”, Priority bikes are built with grease-free belts instead of chains, with an internally-geared hub instead of derailleurs and a rear coaster brakes instead of a hand brakes (front hand brake optional).
 Available in two frame sizes and two frame designs (diamond and step-through), the Classic is the bike you never knew you wanted, but have always needed.
 To ensure every bike is truly maintenance-free out of the box, every bike is also shipped with a bike pump.

-Priority Bicycles is the brain child of Dave Weiner, a father, business man and bike industry professional.
+Priority Bicycles is the brainchild of Dave Weiner, a father, businessman and bike industry professional.
 After a successful Kickstarter campaign, Priority Bicycles launched their first product in July 2014.
 Since then they have continued to expand and even added a children’s line (which is how we came to know them).

 But how do they ride?
 After riding mainly mountain bikes, I admit the Priority took some getting used to, especially the coaster brake.
 While riding slow, especially with my kids, I often pedal backwards, which is problematic with a coaster brake.
 But with every ride, I came to enjoy the bike more and more.
 Curious fingers no longer leave the garage with greasy fingers and the lightweight frame made it easy to lift for hanging storage.
 The upright position meant less neck strain while keeping track of the kids and with only three gears, shifting is a breeze.
 All in all, it was just as promised, easy, simple and fun.